How to Create a Master Production Schedule (MPS)

 Project management training video (9tjhryzghn)

-The Gantt can also be shared, and because the project management tool is online, all data about your manufacturing process is collected in real-time.
+The Gantt can also be shared, and because the project management tool is online, all data about your manufacturing process is collected in real time.
 If there’s a delay with needed materials, you can easily adjust the schedule.

-screenshot of the dashboard in ProjectManager
+Project dashboard in ProjectManager

 The master production schedule needs to reflect demand and supply.
 This means it also needs a tool that can give you a high-level view of your production.
 The real-time dashboard collects data and automatically calculates time, costs and other metrics to give you a high-level view of your production.